Fine-Tuning Costs Comparison - Train Your Own AI

 Decision Framework

-Choosing between fine-tuning approaches comes down to four variables.
+Choosing between fine-tuning approaches comes down to dataset size, serving needs, and how much ML infrastructure expertise you have.
 For general guidance on picking the right model in the first place, see our how to choose an LLM guide.

 Use API fine-tuning when: